THANK YOU FOR VISITING HILLCREST BAPTIST CAMP’S WEBSITE!

 If you are looking for a camp that is attractive, affordable, friendly, functional and where all the buildings have central air-conditioning and heating, look no further.
 Call and make an appointment to visit Hillcrest.
 We would love to have you be our guest.

-Please see the Contact Information, Map, Staff, very important Announcements and Calendar below.
+Please see the Contact Information, Map, Staff, very important Announcements.

 When you visit Hillcrest Baptist Camp, you will discover: